fccn/wt-translate/README.md

   )
 ```

-To configure with twig, add the twig extensions and filters used in the web application to the twig parser.
+when configuring with twig, you need to load the same twig extensions and filters used by the web application into the twig parser.
 This prevents missinterpretations when parsing the twig templates.
 To do that edit **[project_root]/utils/TwigConfigLoader.php** and add the filters and extensions to the *loadConfigs* function:
 ```php
   public function loadConfigs($twig){
     ....